ConsolidatedSky/NEFARAM/README.md

 Survival is an important aspect of this modlist, but your whole gameplay will not revolve around it if you plan a bit in advance.
 Do note that a lot of the placed food in the world is removed, you will no longer find centuries old bread in your nordic crypts.

 ### User Interface
-[Dear Diary Dark mode](https://www.nexusmods.com/skyrimspecialedition/mods/60837),[TrueHUD](https://www.nexusmods.com/skyrimspecialedition/mods/62775) and others (see images at the bottom for example).
-Also [iEquip](https://www.nexusmods.com/skyrimspecialedition/mods/27008)
+[Dear Diary Dark mode](https://www.nexusmods.com/skyrimspecialedition/mods/60837),[TrueHUD](https://www.nexusmods.com/skyrimspecialedition/mods/62775), [iEquip](https://www.nexusmods.com/skyrimspecialedition/mods/27008) and others (see images at the bottom for example).

 ### And More
 [Lots](https://www.nexusmods.com/skyrimspecialedition/mods/37982) of [cities](https://www.nexusmods.com/skyrimspecialedition/mods/56731) and [villages](https://www.nexusmods.com/skyrimspecialedition/mods/35977) and landcapes overhauls, new [interiors](https://www.nexusmods.com/skyrimspecialedition/mods/6130) roleplay mods and animations...
 There is a lot of things that will be new and yet consistent with the game, to make hopefully one of the most fresh Skyrim experiences.
 Did you say you want to [become a bard](https://www.nexusmods.com/skyrimspecialedition/mods/50357) ?